-Training New Dental Administrators In Your Dental Practice
+Training New Dental Administrators in Your Practice

-Training New Dental Administrators: Create A Detailed Job Description
+Create a Detailed Job Description

 Create a detailed job description.
 Maybe, I should say, an extremely detailed job description!
 A detailed job description will help in every way!
 And the job description can be used when placing an ad.
 Also use it to interview applicants.
 And to make sure that all tasks are completed.